humberto-ortiz/semester-biology/syllabus.md

   languages and database management systems

-### How this course relates to the Student Learning Outcomes in Wildlife Ecology and Conservation
+### How this course relates to the Student Learning Outcomes in ???

+FIXME

 This course contributes to the 'Quantitative Skills' and 'Conducting and Analyzing Independent/Original Research' Student Learning Outcomes specified in